xavierpok/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* Updates the last modified field to reflect when this command was executed (according to your system time).

 Examples:
 *  `edit 1 n/John Sick p/87654321 t/` edits the 1st person’s name, phone number and clears the tags in the current displayed list.